OllerTheChamp/Profile/README.md

 <h1 align="center"> Welcome to Oller's GitHub Profile! 👋</h1>

 Hello, I'm Oliver, a minor programmer from Denmark, passionate about discord bots & websites.
-I enjoy crafting solutions that [brief description of your goals or objectives].
+I enjoy playing with the design and layouts of websites.

 ## 🚀 What I Do

-I specialize in [Your Key Skills/Technologies], and my work revolves around [Any Specific Domain or Industry Focus].
-I believe in [Your Coding Principles or Approach] and strive for excellence in every project.
+I try to make small projects like portfolio website fitness apps and basic website stuff.
+And learn from that to get better at codin.

 ## 🌟 Projects